Terug naar de homepage van Forcheck

 Global program analysis

-In the global program analysis FORCHECK verifies the references of all subprograms with its argument lists, common blocks, and include files.
+In the global program analysis FORCHECK verifies the references of all subprograms with its argument lists, common blocks, modules and include files.

 • Verification of subprogram references